RickStrahl/DI2017-AspNet-Core-Angular/Readme.md

 * **Angular Applications with ASP.NET CORE: Part 2 - Putting it all together**

-This repo contains the source code to the Todo sample application that we build in Part 1 as well as the combined slide deck for both sessions.
+This repo contains the source code to the Todo sample application that we built in Part 1 as well as the combined slide deck for both sessions.

 * [Updated Slides]()